Why would I use free CNC software

 The choices for 4 axis foam cutting software isn’t as extensive as 3 axis routers and those that are there tend to paid options.
 But there are a few free options now, more than a few years ago.
 Keep reading.

 For CNC routers there are quite a few free options and some very good ones, so if you want to use a Windows OS then Mach3 or Mach4 may be all you need.
 If you can use LinuxCNC then all your software could be for free.
 LinuxCNC is a very good machine controller and you shouldn’t discount it.
 I know if you’ve grown up with Windows it can be a little daunting but it’s actually quite easy.
-I’ll be making a video tutorial on using LinuxCNC for my OX CNC router and my foam cutter.
+All the details here on using LinuxCNC a CNC router and here foam cutter.

 Benefits of Using Free CNC Software